mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/configuration/alwayson-options/index.md

 ## Enabling AlwaysOn SQL

-Set enabled to true in the AlwaysOn SQL options in `dse` configuration section.
+Set `enabled` to `true` in the AlwaysOn SQL options in the `dse` configuration section.

 ### Starting and stopping AlwaysOn SQL

  If you have enabled AlwaysOn SQL, it will start when the cluster is started.
-You only need to explicitly start the server if it has been stopped, for example for a configuration change.
+You only need to explicitly start the server if it has been stopped; for example, for a configuration change.

  To start AlwaysOn SQL service: